-There is no denying that having animals in the work place has tons of mental benefits.
-However, working from home, it is easy to get distracted by a cat that is constantly vying for your attention.
+There’s no denying that having animals in the work place has tons of benefits.
+However, when you’re working from home, it’s easy to get distracted by a cat who’s constantly vying for your attention.

-If possible, set up your kitty’s comfy space somewhere that won’t require you petting them every thirty seconds.
+If possible, set up your kitty’s comfy space somewhere that won’t tempt you to pet them every 30 seconds.

 Creating spacial boundaries may cause some anxiety at first, so patience is key if your cat is used to getting all of your attention.

 Set Up A Break Schedule For Play Time

 Everybody needs breaks in their work day and your cat definitely needs attention.
 Set up designated break times that are just for you and your cat — not you, your cat, and that email you’re still drafting.

 Setting up designated play times for you and your cat isn’t just good for your mental well-being during the work day; it also assures your cat that, even though you aren’t spending every waking minute showering them with attention, you will give them attention — just on your time and terms, not theirs.

 You could use this dedicated play time to teach your cat some basic tricks or commands like fetch or sit.
 Many cats love to play fetch, and it’s a great way to get their energy out in a short time.

 Keep Your Kitty Occupied

 A bored cat can lead to destructive behaviors like clawing up furniture, getting into things they aren’t supposed to, and in some situations, inappropriate marking.